techidaily/site-games-able/source/_posts/fixing-erratic-wireless-signals-on-ps5-console.md

  Ben Stegner/MakeUseOf

  Regardless of your model, press and hold the**Power** button on your PS5\.
 When you hear one beep, continue holding it until you hear a second beep, then let go.
-This will fully[shut down your PS5](https://www.makeuseof.com/how-to-turn-off-ps5/) and turn off its top lights.
+This will fully [shut down your PS5](https://www.makeuseof.com/how-to-turn-off-ps5/) and turn off its top lights.
 If you see orange lights, the PS5 is in rest mode and didn't shut down fully—turn it back on and try this again.
 Putting your system into rest mode isn't a proper power cycle.

  If rebooting your PS5 doesn't fix the problem, restart your router and modem (if you have a combination unit, reboot that).
 Some models have a physical power switch you can turn off; if that's not present on yours, unplug them for a minute or two, then plug them back in.
 Try to get your PS5 back online once everything is connected again.